Spend Mansa Musa's Fortune Game

 Ever wondered what it’s like to spend Mansa Musa's money?

-This game throws you into a opulent virtual marketplace where the choices are as varied as they get - and in most cases, based on real-life purchases of the prosperous.
+This game throws you into a lavish virtual marketplace where the choices are as extravagant as they get - and in most cases, based on real-life purchases of the loaded.

-From designer clothes to basic essentials, you can go all out or take a stand on pressing issues like undefined.
+From luxury items to everyday products, you can go all out or take a stand on pressing issues like poverty.

-Shall you set a couple of millions on fire, or shape the world for the better - the power is in your hands.
+Shall you spend everything on lambos, or shape the world for the better - it's up to you to decide.

 Mansa Musa's Fortune